Skip to content

 4. Optional types.

-11. Using inline on a distinct type allows it to be implicitly converted to its base type (but not vice versa).
+12. Using inline on a typedef allows it to be implicitly converted to its base type (but not vice versa).

-14. Interface types, any types which allows dynamic invocation of methods.
+15. Interface types and any types, which allow dynamic invocation of methods.

-1. typedef is replaced by def and has somewhat different syntax (e.g. def MyTypeAlias = int;).
+1. C’s typedef is replaced by alias and has somewhat different syntax (e.g. alias MyTypeAlias = int;).

 1. Enums, structs and unions no longer have distinct namespaces.